ehm22/ERASOR/README.md

 ## 🧬 Introduction
-Erasmus ASO designer (ERASOR) is an Antisense oligo sequence design tool for RNase H1 mediated mRNA degradation.
-The effectiveness of an ASO to silence a given gene is predicated on many different variables.
-ERASOR gives insight into what ASOs will and will not be worth testing in the lab.
-In silico prediction is much easier and faster than lab work.
+Erasmus ASO selector (ERASOR) is a tool to help in selecting Antisense Oligonucleotides (ASOs) for a specific gene via RNase H1 mediated mRNA degradation.
+The effectiveness of an ASO to reduce target geen expression is dependent on many different variables.
+ERASOR gives insight into which ASOs are promising candidates to test experimentally in the lab as well as giving information about already used ASOs.
+In-silico predicition reduces the maount of time and costs for designing ASOs.
 With this in mind, ERASOR is meant to be used as a first step in an ASO drug development pipeline.

 ## Setup guide
 ### 👥 Regular user setup (Shiny server only)

 This section is for end-users who only need to run the Shiny application.
 No RStudio or Git setup is required.
-This setup uses podman to install, please install podman before proceeding. https://podman.io/ You only need to download the CLI, downloading the desktop version is not necessary.
+This setup uses podman to install, please install podman before proceeding. https://podman.io/

+You only need to download the CLI, downloading the desktop version is **NOT** necessary.

 Enter the following commands in either Windows Powershell, macOS Terminal or Linux environment.
 You can copy/paste all of the commands.